MA Curating Science

 In this Section:

-Curating Science will enable you to develop an independent academic and curatorial practice at the intersection of histories, philosophies and social studies of science, science communication and museum studies.
+Curating Science will enable you to develop an independent academic and curatorial practice at the intersection of art, museum studies, and social studies of science and communication.

-You will undertake a range of active learning activities from developing displays, programmes and events to developing digital content and designing their own research projects.
-You will be supported throughout by an interdisciplinary academic staff team drawn from museum and curatorial studies and the histories and philosophies of science, as well as professionals from our partner institutions.
+You will undertake a range of active learning activities from developing displays, programmes and events to developing digital content and designing your own research projects.
+You will be supported by an interdisciplinary academic staff team from museum and curatorial studies and the histories and philosophies of science, as well as professionals from our partner institutions.

 Students can specialise in their own areas of interest, through choosing from an array of optional modules that explore contemporary curatorial strategies, technologies and media, cultural memory, histories of medicine, audiences, participation and engagement.
 You will have the option of undertaking a negotiated placement with a museum or heritage organisation.